electron/electron/docs/tutorial/esm-limitations.md

 Certain APIs in Electron (`app.setPath` for instance) are documented as needing to be called **before** the `app.on('ready')` event is emitted.
 When using ESM in the main process it is only guaranteed that the `ready` event hasn't been emitted while executing the side-effects of the primary import.  i.e. if `index.mjs` calls `import('./set-up-paths.mjs')` at the top level the app will likely already be "ready" by the time that dynamic import resolves.
 To avoid this you should `await import('./set-up-paths.mjs')` at the top level of `index.mjs`.
 It's not just import calls you should await, if you are reading files asynchronously or performing other asynchronous actions you must await those at the top-level as well to ensure the app does not resume initialization and become ready too early.

-## Node.js preload scripts will not run syncronously on pages with no content
+## Node.js preload scripts will not run synchronously on pages with no content

 If the response body for the page is **completely** empty.
 I.e. `Content-Length: 0` the preload script will not block the page load.
-This is an extreme edge case and if this impacts you you should just change your response body to have _something_ in it, we reccomend an empty `html` tag (`<html></html>`).
+This is an extreme edge case and if this impacts you you should just change your response body to have _something_ in it, we recommend an empty `html` tag (`<html></html>`).